In this dramatic male monologue, MICHAEL recounts a story to his friend that brought him back to his dark past.

 Now look, I’ve worked so hard and for many many years on my temper and handling situations like this in a real diplomatic manner.
 My heart started pounding in my chest and that’s usually the first sign for me that I’m about to lose it.
 I found myself frozen, I literally stood there staring at this man…frozen between attacking him and smiling calmly and being polite about his response.

-So I took a deep breath and said, “Listen, sir, I understand where you are coming from, you have every right to play your music and I’m not trying to get in your way or be rude to you, truly, I’m not looking for any trouble either, honestly, but if you can be so kind as to be a little more considerate and be friendly about how loud your playing your music, I would greatly appreciate it if you can do so.
+So I took a deep breath and said, “Listen, sir, I understand where you are coming from, you have every right to play your music and I’m not trying to get in your way or be rude to you, truly, I’m not looking for any trouble either, honestly, but if you can be so kind as to be a little more considerate and be friendly about how loud you’re playing your music, I would greatly appreciate it, if you can do so.
 Please.”

 The man looked at me and laughed and then he said, “Faggot.”

 Now, if this were ten years ago, I’m ashamed to say that I think the guy would have had a large dent in his head from my knuckle.
 But on this very day and in this very moment I realized a different kind of inner power I had.
 I smiled back at the man and simply said, “Sir, do as you wish, I’m sorry if I upset you.”